Festive Cheer For Sick Kids

 Rangers Manager Philippe Clement and the First Team squad took time out yesterday (Tuesday 12 December 2023) to visit kids at the Royal Hospital for Children, sign autographs and hand out goodie bags.

-The Manager and players also handed over a donation of £10,000 to Glasgow Children’s Hospital Charity from the Foundation, which funded decorations for the wards to help bring some Christmas magic to the hospital and will purchase a special Safe Space bed for children with complex needs.
+The Manager and players also handed over a donation of £10,000 to Glasgow Children’s Hospital Charity from the Rangers Charity Foundation, which funded Christmas trees and decorations for the wards, and will also help to purchase a special MRI compatible Relax and View DVD system.

-“On behalf of everyone at Rangers Football Club and the Rangers Charity Foundation, we would like to wish everyone at the hospital a Merry Christmas.”
+“On behalf of everyone at Rangers Football Club and the Rangers Charity Foundation, I would like to wish everyone at the hospital a very Merry Christmas.”

 Kirsten Watson, Chief Executive at Glasgow Children’s Hospital Charity, commented: “We want to extend our sincere thanks to the Rangers Charity Foundation once again for their ongoing support.

 “Their generous donation towards the decorations will bring the joy of Christmas to the hospital wards this Christmas season.

 “Their additional donation towards funding a specialist DVD player for the MRI machine will significantly transform what can often be a daunting experience for children.

 “This tangible support makes a direct impact on the well-being of children in hospital, and we sincerely appreciate this generous gift.”

 The Foundation has enjoyed a special relationship with Glasgow Children’s Hospital Charity for more than 20 years, with the Foundation donating cash, toys and equipment, supporting Christmas activities and organising special visits and treats for the children.